yai333/HierarchicalDataVisualization/README.md

 - Install Serverless Framework.
 - Install pip libs from requirment.dev.txt for unit test or requirements.text for deployment

+* There are some sample csv files with different scenarios in `test/documents/`

 # CI/CD

 The project already setups with CircleCI, you can integrate your repo to CircleCI to Automate the whole CI/CD flow.